Omar-p/learning-notes/aws/aws.md

 - ![openapi-def2](images/openapi-def2.png)
   - u can use it with api gateway as backup method or migrating configurations between different api.

+### SQS
+- Unlimited throughput, unlimited number of messages in queue.
+- Default retention of messages: 4 days, maximum of 14 days
+- Low latency (<10 ms on publish and receive) .
+Limitation of 256KB per message
+- Can have duplicate messages (at least once delivery, occasionally)
+- Can have out of order messages (best effort ordering)
+- consumer can poll up to 10 messages at a time.
 ----
 udacity temp :